Herbert Macaulay: Opposition to British rule in colonial Nigeria

 Macaulay's profile in Lagos was enhanced by the Oluwa Land case.
 Amodu Tijani Oluwa, a traditional chief, had challenged the compulsory acquisition without compensation of his family land in Apapa.
 He lost his appeal at the Supreme Court and took the case to the Privy Court Council in London.
 Macaulay was Oluwa's private secretary in the trip to London.
 Oluwa's case was supported by the Ilu Committee and the Oba who were interested in the protection of their family lands in Lagos.
 In London, Macaulay presented himself as Oluwa's private secretary and as a representative of the Oba and in the capacity he made statements which the colonial authorities felt were inimical to their interests.
 In 1920, the Eleko, Eshungbayi was ostracized by the British because he refused to disavow allegations against the colonial authorities made by Macaulay in London.

 To further his political activities, Macaulay co-founded the Nigerian Daily News, a platform he used to write opinion pieces such as Justitia Fiat: The Moral Obligation of the British Government to the House of Docemo.
 He also wrote a piece titled Henry Carr Must Go.
-From 1923 to 1938, he became a prominent figure in many important political issues in Lagos including the elections into the quinquennial elections into the Legislative Council, triennial elections to the Lagos Town Council, and the headship of the House of Docemo.
+From 1923 to 1938, he became a prominent figure in many important political issues in Lagos including the quinquennial elections into the Legislative Council, triennial elections to the Lagos Town Council, and the headship of the House of Docemo.
 In his political activities, he relied on the Lagos Daily News, the Lagos Market Women Association led by his ally, Alimotu Pelewura, the House of Docemo and many uneducated Lagosians.
 His political opinions divided many Lagos elites as he used the Daily News to publicly vilify his opponents and former friends such as Henry Carr.

 On 24 June 1923, he founded the Nigerian National Democratic Party (NNDP), the first Nigerian political party.
-The party won all the seats in the elections of 1923, 1928 and 1933.Though, the party's major function was to put candidates into the legislative council, it had a broader objective of promoting democracy in Nigeria, increasing higher Nigerian participation in the social, economic and educational development of Nigeria.
+The party won all the seats in the elections of 1923, 1928 and 1933.
+Though the party's major function was to put candidates into the legislative council, it had a broader objective of promoting democracy in Nigeria, increasing higher Nigerian participation in the social, economic and educational development of Nigeria.
 Although the party wanted to be national in outlook, Macaulay's strength of support was from the House of Docemo and therefore his preoccupation with the defence of the House and his desire to control the party limited the growth of the party.